Ylva Johansson is no longer a government minister, Minister for Employment

 "The labour market has always been complex and dynamic, which means that the conditions for good work environment measures and sustainable working life are also constantly changing.
 The new agency will help prepare Sweden to better harness opportunities and respond to the working life challenges of today and tomorrow.
 Our vision is to be an engine for improvement in working life and promote work environment measures that are always a step ahead," says Mr Ahmadi.

-The Government has also adopted an ordinance containing instructions and appropriation directions for the Agency for Work Environment Awareness, which will become a national knowledge centre for work environment issues.
+The Government has also adopted an ordinance containing instructions and appropriation directions for SAWEE, which will become a national knowledge centre for work environment issues.
 The agency has been tasked with compiling and spreading knowledge, as well as evaluation and analysis, to contribute to the practical application of knowledge about work environments.

 The agency will also be tasked with developing knowledge on working life in the future.
 There is a need for both easily accessible overviews and in-depth knowledge about how a constantly changing working life can affect the work environment, as well as about the conditions for preventive work environment measures.
 A report on the assignment is to be presented alongside the annual report for 2019.

 SAWEE will be located in Gävle and start operations on 1 June.
 According to the Government's budget bill, SEK 18.8 million will be allocated in 2018.
 The agency will gradually be built up and when operations are fully established in 2020, the budget is expected to total SEK 35 million per year.